colinframe/colinframe.com/_posts/2020-06-09-taking-back-my-attention.markdown

 ---
 An experiment in intentionality.

 When I last setup my iPhone I deliberately didn’t install the Instagram app.
-I’d already largely sworn off Twitter and itched Facebook completely after the birth of our first child.
+I’d already largely sworn off Twitter and ditched using my Facebook account completely after the birth of our first child.
+My FB account still exists though, more on that in another post.
 Instagram was, and, to a degree, still is a big source of distraction for me.
 It’s so easy to just hop on and have a quick scroll through.

 Now, what I’m not doing is going on a cold turkey social media detox.
 I’ve found in recent weeks that Instagram and Twitter can be legitimately useful.
 A few weeks ago I found a new place to ride out to on the bike that I might not have considered had I not seen someone else’s Instagram post about it.
 I did, I rode there and it really was a fantastic wee spot less then 10 miles away.